sjshuck/hs-pcre2/README.md

   10.35), with a complete, exposed Haskell binding.

 ## TODO
-* Global matching.
-(We already have global substitution.)
 * Many performance optimizations.
 Currently we are 2&ndash;3&times; slower than other libraries doing most things (order of a few &mu;s).
 * Make use of DFA and JIT compilation.